 Bat detectors are mostly sold online.
 A web search of "bat detector" will bring up links to the major retailers.
+If you buy from Wildcare, BCT will receive a 10% donation.
 When choosing a bat detector the two key factors will be your budget and what you want to use the bat detector for.

 Most people tend to start with a heterodyne bat detector as these are relatively cheap and easy to use, and you can quickly learn the basics of species ID, though practice is needed in order to identify a range of species with confidence.
 Another advantage of heterodyne detectors is that species are identified on the spot while you are in the field, meaning you can also use important visual clues to help identify the species.